relaytools/docs/README.md

 # Relay Creation

-- Navigate to your domain in a browser
+- Navigate to your domain in a browser and select the drop-down menu
 - Sign in with Nostr (Authorize with NIP-07 extension)
-- Create a relay from the dropdown menu
+- Create a relay (you can create more later)

 # Certificates